Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     ... ])
     RuntimeError: Some environments have an observation space different from `Box([-4.8 ...], [4.8 ...], (4,), float32)`.
 In order to batch observations, the observation spaces from all environments must be equal.

-However, sometimes it may be handy to have access to the observation and action spaces of a particular sub-environment, and not the batched spaces.
+However, sometimes it may be handy to have access to the observation and action spaces of a particular copy, and not the batched spaces.
 You can access those with the properties `VectorEnv.single_observation_space` and `VectorEnv.single_action_space` of the vectorized environment.

     >>> envs = gym.vector.make("CartPole-v1", num_envs=3)
     >>> envs.single_observation_space